Databases - E

 An open access repository for UK doctoral theses in electronic form.
 The database can be searched without logging in or registering.
 Users are required to register when ordering documents.

 Provides real-time resources through recorded TV programmes, live streams and on demand videos.
 First-time users must register: select University of Otago, use University staff or student email address (otago.ac.nz) only, username/password will be sent to your email.
 Thereafter, login requires that username/password.
-Note: It is recommended that eTV is accessed using Firefox.
+Note: use Chrome for all eTV functionality.

 The key portal for European Union law, including consolidated legislation